yuvalmGS/gigaspaces-wiki-jekyll/xap100/query-sql.markdown

 {%panel title=SQLQuery **does not** support the following: %}

+{%comment%}
 - Aggregate functions: COUNT, MAX, MIN, SUM, AVG are only supported in sub queries (These are fully supported with the [JDBC API](./jdbc-driver.html)).
+{%endcomment%}

 - Multiple tables select - This is supported with the [JDBC API](./jdbc-driver.html).
 - `DISTINCT` - This is supported with the [JDBC API](./jdbc-driver.html).
-- The SQL statements: HAVING, VIEW, TRIGGERS, EXISTS, NOT, CREATE USER, GRANT, REVOKE, SET PASSWORD, CONNECT USER, ON.
+- The SQL statements: VIEW, TRIGGERS, EXISTS, NOT, CREATE USER, GRANT, REVOKE, SET PASSWORD, CONNECT USER, ON.
 - Constraints: NOT NULL, IDENTITY, UNIQUE, PRIMARY KEY, Foreign Key/REFERENCES, NO ACTION, CASCADE, SET NULL, SET DEFAULT, CHECK.
 - Set operations: Union, Minus, Union All.
 - Advanced Aggregate Functions: STDEV, STDEVP, VAR, VARP, FIRST, LAST.